blutspende/go-binfile/README.md

 To accompany this, there is a convenient "trim" annotation that can be added to the field.
 It will remove trailing spaces from the read value.

 ## Arrays

+If an array contains a primitive type, it also must have the generic absolute position and relative length annotation.
+Which will be applied to all elements as described above.

 ### Arrays with variable length and terminator